djuara-rbz/tt_spi_pwm/docs/info.md

 ## How to test

+Different tests to check all functionalities:

-In order to test reads, you can read the ID register (0x00) and the byte received should be 0x96.
+	- SPI Reads: Read the ID register (0x00) and the byte received should be 0x96.
+Use both SPI_CLK and SPI_SAMPLED interface.

-In order to test writes, you can write a register different than ID register, and then read it back an check you read the value previously written.
+	- SPI Writes: you can write a register different than ID register, and then read it back an check you read the value previously written.
+Use both SPI_CLK and SPI_SAMPLED interface.
+	- PWM output: Configure a desired pwm cycle in the corresponding registers TICKS_ON_LSB/MSB and TICKS_CYCLES_LSB/MSB, and activate the PWM output in PWM_CONTROL register.
+Check PWM output.
+	- External PWM on/off: Set high value on ui_in[6] and check PWM output.
+	- Bidir ios: Configure direction of ios with IO_DIR, and set values for the outputs in IO_VALUE, then read IO_VALUE and check correctness.
+	- Spare in/out: Set ui_io[7] to high and check bit 7 of PWM_CTRL is high when this design is selected.

 ## External hardware